Plan Availability: X Soho | X Pro | ✓ Plus | ✓ Enterprise | ✓ Flex |

 Please read the full series of articles, accessed at the side and bottom of this page, to learn more about Waivers & Documents.

 Document TemplatesBack to top

-A popup window will appear, asking for the document title.
-Go ahead and input your title, then click Next to continue.
-Examples of the document title are Liability Waiver, Medical Release or Insurance Document.
+Input your Title into the field provided, then click Next to continue.
+Examples of a document title are Liability Waiver, Medical Release or Insurance Document.

-The document editor window is where the magic happens.
-This is where you will input the main body of your document, including custom fields such as dates, email addresses, signature areas, etc. We cover this in more detail in subsequent articles in this series.
+The document editor window is where you input the main body of your document, including custom fields such as dates, email addresses, signature areas, etc. We cover this in more detail in subsequent articles in this series.

 Those familiar with HTML can edit the source code of the document by selecting the <> (HTML) button within the document editor toolbar.